Genetically modified (GM) and engineered (GE) food

 But it’s important that we do that wisely, in a manner that doesn’t cause harm in other ways.

-Opponents of GM will argue that there are better ways to feed the hungry e.g. by reforming systems of trade and distribution – and tackling climate change.
+Opponents of GM and/or GE will argue that there are better ways to feed the hungry e.g. by reforming systems of trade and distribution – and tackling climate change.

 On the other hand, sophisticated techniques by researchers and biotech companies contributed to the ‘green (agrarian) revolution’ in the 20th century, massively increasing crop yields, which has already fed greater numbers than ever before.